Who We Are

 Ladies with a vision

 1950 – Pastor Robert E. Anderson, a recent graduate from Union Theological Seminary, is selected to establish a congregation.
+The congregation is officially organized on October 30.
 Sam Montgomery becomes the first Council President.

-1950 – June 25th, the first Lutheran Service is held in the Upper Providence Township bldg.
+1950 – On June 25, the first Lutheran Service is held in the Upper Providence Township building.
 For the next three years a Sunday worship program is held in this location (for which the Church pays $120/year rent).

 3First-Church-Service-was-held-June-25,-1950-in-the-Old-Township-Building

-1953 – May, Ground Breaking for the Church School building.
-Nov, new Church School is dedicated.
+1953 – In May a Groundbreaking is held for the Church School building and by November the new Church School is dedicated.

 Reformation Lutheran church 1953